hinsoned/Active_Recall_Pro/README.md

     - Display greeting to user
     - Display total number of cards
     - Display most recently added card?
-10. Enable Images in flashcards
+10. Enable flashcards to be organized in to decks
     - Create branch
-11. Enable flashcards to be organized in to decks
-    - Create branch
+    - Adjust models.py for new deck model
+    - Add one to many relationship from user to deck and deck to fc
     - Adjust list page to list decks instead of cards
     - Create a "non deck" for cards that are in no deck but still exist in database
+11. Enable Images in flashcards
+    - Create branch
 12. Enable text editor features in card creation.
 Must persist in future studying.
     - Add spell check?
     - Add bold, italics, underline buttons